Unscrambling The Nutrition Science On Eggs

 We now know it's more complicated than this.

 Cholesterol no doubt contributes to heart disease by literally blocking our blood vessels.
 And eating cholesterol can raise levels of it in the blood, but, as a growing body of research has shown, not by that much.
-Consuming sugar, trans-fats, or excessive saturated fat can be more harmful to cholesterol levels than dietary cholesterol itself.
+Consuming sugar, transfats or excessive saturated fat can be more harmful to cholesterol levels than dietary cholesterol itself.
 Most of the cholesterol in our bodies we make ourselves in the liver, and total body levels are heavily influenced by genetics, gender and age.

 As more and more research suggests that some degree of cholesterol consumption is harmless, if not healthy, the egg's reputation is gradually returning.
 Yet some experts worry that the science is being misinterpreted and spun by the media, the egg industry and even opportunistic doctors.
 Diet science tends to be presented and perceived as black or white.
 Take butter: bad for us one day, not so bad the next.
 It's an eternal cycle of self-help revenue.
 Unfortunately, health and science are rarely this simple.
 And neither is the egg.

 Our collective fear of cholesterol and other fats in part traces back to results from the famous Framingham Heart Study.
 Launched in 1948 and still going today, the study began by tracking the lifestyles of 5,209 people from Framingham, Mass.
-The results, which began to appear in journals in the early 1960s, led to our current understanding of heart health, and how it's affected by factors like exercise, smoking and diet.
+The results, which began to appear in journals in the early 1960s, led to our current understanding of heart health and how it's affected by factors like exercise, smoking and diet.

 Dr. Walter Willett, chair of the Harvard T.H.
 Chan School of Public Health's Nutrition Department, was one of the first physicians to realize that while the Framingham findings showed that cholesterol in the blood is associated with a higher risk of heart disease, no studies at that point had shown that cholesterol consumption actually increased blood levels.